jkempf42/kube-volttron/gateway-node/README.md

 is possible through the Flannel `10.244.0.0/24` address via the `kube-proxy`.
 Pods can also communicate with pods on other nodes in the cluster, which means the `vbac` pod can reach the `vcentral` pod on the central node through the overlay.
-With Flannel, any communication with the site network must go through a proxy`kube-proxy`.
+With Flannel, any communication with the site network must go through a proxy.

 BACnet uses broadcast for device discovery, and the Volttron BACnet proxy must be able to send and receive UDP traffic directly to and from the device, so the `vbac` pod